Skip to content header Skip to main content Skip to content footer

 About me

 I have spent most of my career working in and with communities; with schools, youth groups, community groups, the NHS and volunteers.
-I have worked in the Western Indian Ocean on a RGS initiative, at London and Gloucestershire Wildlife Trusts, as well as previously at WWT.
-I have a Masters in Education for Sustainability and Social Change and a P.G.C.E. from Cambridge University.
+I have worked in the Western Indian Ocean on a RGS initiative, co-ordinating a training, education and research project, at London Wildlife Trust as Regional Development Manager where I co-founded Woodberry and Walthamstow Wetlands, at Gloucestershire Wildlife Trust as Head of Engagement and Learning, sitting on the Board of Directors, as well as previously at WWT as Head of Learning.
+I have sat on BIAZA’s Conservation Education Committee, been a Community and Safeguarding Governor for a large secondary school in Bristol as well as sat on the Heat Network Advisory Panel as a Community Advisor for Vattenfall for Bristol.
+I have a MSc in Education for Sustainability and Social Change and a P.G.C.E. from Cambridge University.
+I am currently a Trustee for Devon Wildlife Trust.

 Prior to returning to WWT, I was working for the RSPB, leading on the development of all large-scale high impact programmes and projects across Wales for people and nature, as well as having responsibility for the RSPB’s programme and project pipeline in Wales.
 I was also the strategic lead for the RSPB’s peatland restoration work in Wales and chaired the Wales Carbon Finance Group for the RSPB.